Character roles and powers

 As long as a student has enough Power Points (PP) and meets the prerequisites, they can learn a power by connecting on their account and clicking on the “Learn Powers” button below their statistics on their Game Dashboard.

 Alternatively, they can let you know which power they want to learn and you can do this operation for them.
-Proceed to the Game Dashboard, select the student from your student list, and click on the “Learn Powers” button below the student’s statistics:
+Proceed to the Game Dashboard, select the student from your student list, and click on the “Show Powers” button below the student’s statistics:

 Select the power your student wants to learn and click on the green “Learn” button below its description on the righthand side panel.